 Even if you have already self-published, we can make it even better for a second edition.
 Or to present to a publishing house.

-Whatever improvements or embellishments you feel your book needs, a freelance fantasy writer can help.
+Whatever improvements or embellishments you feel your book needs, a freelance fantasy writing service can help.
 That’s us.
 We can help.

 How to find a fantasy ghostwriter for hire

-If need help writing your fantasy novel, our freelancer agency can help.
+If need help writing your fantasy novel, our freelance ghostwriting agency can help.
 For a free quote on writing your fantasy book or screenplay, tap or click the red button to the right.

 How to work with a fantasy ghostwriter

-Many new authors come to us looking for a science fiction “ghost writer”.
+Many new authors come to us looking for a fantasy “ghost writer”.
 Working with a ghostwriter is a collaborative process.
 Please give precise instructions so that the writer delivers your story exactly how you envisage it.
-Follow these tips on working with a sci fi ghostwriter to make sure you get the novel you want.
+Follow these tips on working with a ghostwriter to make sure you get the novel or screenplay you want.

 - Define the world.